Enjaz App

 - Free digital membership and card issuance

-The app operates as a free-to-use digital channel for Bank AlBilad, monetizing through transaction fees on international transfers.
+The app operates as a free-to-use digital channel for Bank AlBilad, monetizing through transaction fees on international remittances.

 Who Built It?